Peace to the Gods and Goddesses of the foundation;

 The sacrifice of personal autonomy is made in any case but as each group divides and divides further they become more and more ineffective.

 Collective consciousness thus creates superstructures: these are the lines of march by which the group is going to move.
 Those who deviate must either be bought back in line or be given ground to leave the group.

-The superstructure built during the formation of the group, in the agreement phase, is the foundation on which their collective subconscious will be made.
+The superstructure built during the formation of the group, in the agreement phase, is the foundation on which their collective unconscious will be made.

-Whereas the individual human subconscious has its basis in the instincts, the chief being the libido, the collective subconscious has its basis in the primary objective of the group, the chief passion.
+Whereas the individual human unconscious has its basis in the instincts, the chief being the libido, the collective unconscious has its basis in the primary objective of the group, the chief passion.

 In Europe during the Middle Ages the three chief unifiers were religion, territory, and race (although race as a word did not exist until the 1600s).

 These divided into separate national cultures during the Renaissance till Europe became the imperial power of the twentieth century.

 The superstructure built in Europe as a result of its unification during the Middle Ages, Renaissance, and Reformation were such that Black people were not considered people but animals and if not property.